Endometriosis Specialist in Columbia, SC

 Endometriosis is a condition that occurs in women near Columbia when the inner uterus lining starts to grow outside of the uterus, often behind the uterus, on the bowels, or on the bladder.
 It is most commonly diagnosed among women in their 30s and 40s, but the onset of the condition typically starts during reproductive years.

 Dr. Odom is a board-certified OBGYN specializing in diagnosing and treating women with endometriosis.
 As one of the most experienced gynecologic robotic surgeons in Columbia, SC, Dr. Odom can thoroughly discuss your treatment options.
-Call (803) 907-7300 to schedule an appointment at our office in Columbia, SC today!

 What are the Symptoms of Endometriosis?